rooftop terrace 50m²

 The rooftop lounge is surfaced with an Ipe hardwood deck, enveloped by a stainless steel and glass balustrade, while the entrance pod area is utilised for further planting.
 Site conditions are fairly polluted and often breezy, yet the south-facing terrace soaks up plenty of summer sunshine.
 As our clients spend time between London and the Algarve, we planted a Mediterranean rooftop brimming with texture and scent to balance a minimalist garden design layout.
 We integrated diverse flora which thrives in a London river terrace microclimate, forming an invigorating retreat, reminiscent of the clients' Portuguese residence.
 The minimalist, custom planters glisten amid surrounding bridges and art galleries, contrasted by a highly textured foliage profusion.

 we took a streamlined approach in our bespoke planters design to contrast dainty, multilayered vegetation, augmented by weatherproof, minimalist Manutti white sofas which further articulate architectural linearity, enhancing elegance and context.
 The orange square planters echo the building's cladding colour, generating vibrant energy with an LED lighting design.
-The expansive vistas towards countless London landmarks outline the Shard, Globe Theatre, Tate Modern, Millennium Bridge and London Eye, with St Paul's Cathedral forming a central backdrop.
+The expansive vistas towards countless landmarks outline Shakespeare's Globe, Tate Modern, Millennium Bridge, London Eye and the Shard, with majestic St Paul's Cathedral forming a central backdrop.
 Floras from Australia, the Mediterranean and South Africa define ideal selections for this rooftop design, infusing diversity which represents the eclectic nature of a London city terrace.